 The definition of a conventional mortgage is simply any mortgage not backed by the Federal Government.
 Whereas FHA loans are insured by the government and VA loans are guaranteed by the government, conventional loans are not.
 Conventional mortgage loans can either be “conforming” or “nonconforming”.

 - You no longer have to pay monthly private mortgage insurance once you have 20%+ equity in the home.
-(Put 20% down and you can completed avoid this cost.)
+(Put 20% down and you can completely avoid this cost.)

 - Depending on your credit, mortgage insurance may be less expensive than FHA mortgage insurance.

-- If you have marginal or low credit scores you will not quality.
+- If you have marginal or low credit scores you will not qualify.

 Non – Conforming

-Non-conforming loans can come in any shape or size, but a common type of non-conforming loan is a “jumbo mortgage” which is used when the amount of loan is greater than the conforming loan limit of $510,400.
+Non-conforming loans can come in any shape or size, but a common type of non-conforming loan is a “jumbo mortgage” which is used when the amount of loan is greater than the conforming loan limit.
+For 2021, the conforming loan limit is $548,250 in Brevard County.

 - You can obtain high dollar loans.